 We generally expect to meet future cash needs for general and administrative expenses, debt service and distributions from NOI.
 We define NOI, a non-GAAP measure, as total revenues less the property operating expenses and property management fees from managed properties.
 We use NOI as a key performance metric for internal monitoring and planning purposes, including the preparation of annual operating budgets and monthly operating reviews, as well as to facilitate analysis of future investment and business decisions.
 It does not represent cash flows from operating activities in accordance with GAAP and should not be considered to be an alternative to net income or loss (determined in accordance with GAAP) as an indication of our operating performance or to be an alternative to cash flows from operating activities (determined in accordance with GAAP) as a measure of our liquidity.
 We believe the presentation of this non-GAAP measure is important to the understanding of our operating results for the periods presented because it is an indicator of the return on property investment and provides a method of comparing property performance over time.
-In addition, we have aggregated NOI on a "same-store" basis only for comparable properties that we have owned during the entirety of all periods presented.
-Non-same-store NOI includes NOI from the acquisition of the remaining 25% interest in the Windsor Manor Joint Venture effective January 1, 2022 and the subsequent transition of the Windsor Manor properties from unconsolidated to consolidated, as we did not consolidate those properties during the entirety of all periods presented.
-Nonsame-store NOI also includes NOI from the Hurst Specialty Hospital sold in April 2022 and the two Fieldstone Properties sold in August 2022, as we did not own these properties during the entirety of all periods presented.
-The chart below presents a reconciliation of our net income to NOI for the years ended December 31, 2022 and 2021 (in thousands) and the amount invested in properties as of December 31, 2022 and 2021 (in millions), excluding one property classified as discontinued operations:
+We aggregate NOI on a "same-store" basis for comparable properties that we have owned during the entirety of all periods presented.
+The chart below presents a reconciliation of our net income to NOI for the years ended December 31, 2024 and 2023 (in thousands) and the amount invested in properties as of December 31, 2024 and 2023 (in millions):